Verbalinsurection/EthermineTrackerCLI/README.md

   - Unpaid income
   - Treshold
   - Date of last payout
-  - *Calculated next payout (based on 6h average real hashrate) - From [Coincalculators](https://www.coincalculators.io)*
+  - *Calculated next payout (based on estimated earnings from Ethermine)*
   - Progression for next payout
-  - *Estimated income (based on 6h average real hashrate) and compared to :*
+  - *Estimated income (based on estimated earnings from Ethermine) and compared to : (From [Coincalculators](https://www.coincalculators.io))*
     - *Estimated income based on reported hashrate*
-    - *Estimated income based on average gain since last payout*
     - *Estimated income based on graphic card theorical hashrate (you have to set this in config file).
 The goal is to compare the income to a no optimized CG raw hashrate from Coincalculators result*
+    - *Estimated income based on average gain since last payout*
     - Value color :
       - Green if estimated income greater or equal to reported estimated income
       - Yellow if estimated income greater or equal to theorical estimated income